MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Your developer/organization name,<!-- todo: what field name? --> **Website URL**, and **Support contact details** that you submitted<!-- todo: before, or in this form? --> during registration are displayed to users on the Microsoft Edge Add-ons website.

-After filling in the **Properties** page for the extension, click the **Save & Continue** button<!-- todo: link, or button? --> to continue to the **Store listings** section.
+After filling in the **Properties** webpage for the extension, click the **Save & Continue** button.

+The **Store listings** section opens.<!-- todo: a webpage in this context, or section of webpage (which webpage & section)? -->

 <!-- ========================================================================== -->
 ## Step 5: Add Store listing details for your extension

-The information provided in the **Store listings** page is displayed to users who review your listing on the Microsoft Edge Add-ons website.
+The information provided in the **Store listings** webpage<!-- todo: a webpage in this context, or section of webpage (which webpage & section)? --> is displayed to users who view your listing on the Microsoft Edge Add-ons website.
 Even though some fields are optional, you should provide as much information as possible.

-The **Language details** section contains fields for the following properties.
+In the **Language details** section<!-- todo: a webpage in this context, or section of webpage (which webpage & section)? -->, fill in the following properties.

 | Property name | Required? | Description |
 |---|---|---|